But that’s not all—in the last part of the guide, we are highlighting mistakes in PPC campaign management and analytics. Keep on reading to know more!

 Instead of bid overstatement, we recommend focusing on your Quality Score, as this will help you optimize the budget for getting clicks and conversions on a lower budget.

-How to solve the problem: Set up conversion tracking for your website.
+How to handle the issue: Set up conversion tracking for your website.
 Without this practice in place, you can’t do a proper analysis and optimize your campaign for profitability.

 What do you need to track: